salgadev/private_nlp/README.md

 ## Getting Started
 Follow the instructions to install:
 - [PySyft](https://github.com/OpenMined/PySyft)==0.2.5.
-There is an incompatibility issue with Tensorflow on version 0.2.6) and
+There is an incompatibility issue with Tensorflow on version 0.2.6
 - [SyferText](https://github.com/OpenMined/SyferText)

 ## Data